jewelldmnt/Contact-Management/README.md

-An application that allows users to manage their contacts and save in Excel file.
+A command-line application that allows users to manage their contacts and save in Excel file.

 It has the following features:
 - Create file